Kerberos Attacks

 What are SPNs?

-When a TSG request is made specifying an SPN and this SPN is registered in Active Directory, the domain controller provides a ticket.
-This ticket is encrypted with the secret key of the account running the service.
-With this information, an attacker can now try to crack the ticket offline with brute force attacks and thus obtain the user's plaintext password.
+When a TGS request specifying one SPN is provided and this SPN is registered in Active Directory, the domain controller provides a ticket.
+This ticket is with the secret key of the account running the service.
+With this information, an attacker can now attempt to use the ticket offline brute force attacks to crack and thus obtain the user's plain text password.

 ProSec Kerberos Attacks